-Gambling can be a way to relieve stress and enjoy an evening’s entertainment.
-However, for some folks, it can become a problem.
-About two million people in the United States meet the criteria for pathological gaming, while another four to six million are considered problem gamblers, according to the National Council on Problem Gambling.
+Gambling can be a way to have fun — but for some folks, it can become a problem.
+About 2.5 million people in the United States meet the criteria for a severe gambling problem, while another five to eight million have a mild or moderate gambling problem, according to the National Council on Problem Gambling.

 Even if you’re not addicted to gambling, the reality is that gaming debts can add up quickly — and threaten your financial health.
 If you’re drowning in debt, here are some of the things you can do to move forward and get gambling debt relief.